ArtemIlinn/business-intelligence/README.md

 # business-intelligence

 ### The collection of Business Intelegence projects, dashboards, reports.
-Working tith Tableau, MS Power BI ...
+Working with Tableau, MS Power BI ...

 - 🧬 ```Covid-19 Global Vaccine Tracker``` - Tableau dashboard for partially/fully/non vaccinated, by country, by GDP